 Infinite Palette is dedicated to the development and presentation of composed electro-acoustic music in the form of custom curated programming, immersive multi-media projects, and orchestral/chamber repertoire.
 Formed by composer-curators William Brittelle (NYC), Daniel Wohl (Los Angeles) and curator-producer Kate Nordstrum (Minneapolis) in 2016, IP’s programs connect the endless possibilities of electronic sound with the visceral expression of instrumental playing.
 At the core of IP’s philosophy lies a commitment to diversity and stylistic freedom, enveloping performance experiences, and a mandate to engage artists in ways that integrate their full range of influences and interests.
-In winter/spring 2017, IP’s first projects debuted with the Palm Springs Art Museum and Boulder Museum of Contemporary Art.
-Upcoming projects will be presented by MASS MoCA and Symphony Space (February 2018).
+Infinite Palette's first projects (2017-18) debuted with the Palm Springs Art Museum, Boulder Museum of Contemporary Art, MASS MoCA and Symphony Space (NYC).